What to Do If You Were Hurt in an Uber or Lyft Accident in Ohio

 Cases involving Uber or Lyft drivers are often much more complex than other types of car accidents.
 Your driver’s insurance company, Uber or Lyft’s insurance policies, and another driver’s insurance policy could all be thrown into the mix.
 Your best option is to allow an attorney to navigate the challenges of your case so you can focus on recovery.

 Were you hurt in a crash involving an Uber or Lyft driver?
-Our experienced rideshare injury attorneys can review your claim at no charge and help you understand your legal options.
+Our experienced Columbus car accident attorneys can review your claim at no charge and help you understand your legal options.
 Call 1-800-ELK-OHIO or fill out an online contact form for your free case consultation.